-The word “vinyasa” derives from Sanskrit and approximately translates to “to place deliberately, in a special way”.
-As such, the common denominator for the Vinyasa yoga practices is moving deliberately not only in the postures but also from posture to posture, combining breathing and movement into a flow.
-That is to say, postures are sequenced to be performed one after another, and you breathe deliberately in and out with particular movements or whole postures.
+The word “vinyasa” derives from Sanskrit and approximately translates to “to place deliberately, in a special way.”
+As such, the common denominator for the Vinyasa yoga practices is moving deliberately in the postures and from posture to posture, combining breathing and movement into a flow.
+That is to say, poses are sequenced to be performed one after another, and you breathe deliberately in and out with particular movements or whole postures.
 In this way, postures and breath are combined into a dynamic flow.

 “As such, the common denominator for the Vinyasa yoga practices is moving deliberately not only in the postures but also from posture to posture, combining breathing and movement into a flow.”

 What sets Vinyasa flow apart from particular schools, such as Ashtanga Vinyasa, is that the postures and sequencing of the class are very much up to the instructor.
 The only limitation is that the class must be a flow of Hatha Yoga postures in harmony with the breath.
 Consequently, Vinyasa flow is excellent for those looking for a dynamic yoga class with lots of variation.
 However, a few flows are generally included in a Vinyasa class.
 One is the “vinyasa,” which is the sequence chaturanga dandasana – upward facing dog (urdvha mukha svanasana) or cobra (bhujangasana) – downward facing dog (adho mukha svanasana).